All Episodes

 And so, you know, so I think that's the context.

-And so, and because of uh when he's arrested, everybody's like, oh man, this guy's really bad.
+And so, and because of once he's arrested, everybody's like, oh man, this guy's really bad.

-So the labor secretary who, Alex Acosta, who had given him the plea deal in Florida, is now a labor secretary under Donald Trump.
+So the labor secretary, Alex Acosta, who had given him the plea deal in Florida, he's now a labor secretary under Donald Trump.

 Yeah, it does.

-I mean, we we we have a history here where where authorities seem to go soft on Epstein for for no particular reason.
+I mean, we have a history here where authorities seem to go soft on Epstein for no particular reason.

-Uh, and then you have this larger issue of what the information is, and what basically we're getting right now from from Pan Bondy and Cash Patel and Dan Bongino is just take our word for it.
+And what basically we're getting right now from Pan Bondi and Cash Patel and Dan Bongino is just take our word for it, which is the problem.

 That is what we were told by previous administrations.

-There's no real clarity here in the statement that they released or in the memo where they said that that you know there is no cover-up, there is no problem.
+There's no real clarity here in the statement that they released or in the memo where they said that there is no cover-up.

-They acknowledged that there were a thousand victims, one thousand victims by Jeffrey Epstein.
+They acknowledged that there were a thousand victims, 1,000 victims by Jeffrey Epstein.

 And what do we know at this point?